argenkiwi/argenkiwi.github.io/source/_posts/Interactors-with-Retrofit-and-RxJava.md

 }
 ```

-And another one to represent the response from the service which contain the news feed.
+And another one to represent the response from the service which contains the news feed.

 ```Java
 public class NewsGeonetResponse {